Darden Restaurants (NYSE:DRI) Shares Gap Down to $163.09

 Wall Street Analysts Forecast Growth

-A number of brokerages recently commented on DRI.
-Barclays decreased their price target on Darden Restaurants from $175.00 to $165.00 and set an “overweight” rating on the stock in a research report on Monday, October 23rd.
-Royal Bank of Canada cut their price objective on Darden Restaurants from $183.00 to $180.00 and set an “outperform” rating on the stock in a research note on Monday, September 25th.
-KeyCorp lifted their price objective on Darden Restaurants from $175.00 to $177.00 and gave the stock an “overweight” rating in a research note on Wednesday.
-StockNews.com began coverage on Darden Restaurants in a research note on Thursday, October 5th.
-They issued a “hold” rating on the stock.
-Finally, BMO Capital Markets lowered their target price on Darden Restaurants from $160.00 to $155.00 and set a “market perform” rating for the company in a report on Friday, September 22nd.
-Six research analysts have rated the stock with a hold rating and fifteen have issued a buy rating to the stock.
-According to MarketBeat.com, the stock currently has an average rating of “Moderate Buy” and an average price target of $169.27.
+DRI has been the subject of several recent research reports.
+Barclays decreased their price objective on Darden Restaurants from $175.00 to $165.00 and set an “overweight” rating for the company in a report on Monday, October 23rd.
+Royal Bank of Canada dropped their price objective on Darden Restaurants from $183.00 to $180.00 and set an “outperform” rating on the stock in a research note on Monday, September 25th.
+Evercore ISI raised their price target on shares of Darden Restaurants from $160.00 to $170.00 and gave the company an “in-line” rating in a research report on Tuesday.
+Deutsche Bank Aktiengesellschaft began coverage on shares of Darden Restaurants in a research report on Thursday, October 19th.
+They set a “buy” rating and a $159.00 price target on the stock.
+Finally, Truist Financial raised their price target on shares of Darden Restaurants from $186.00 to $190.00 and gave the company a “buy” rating in a research report on Friday, September 22nd.
+Six analysts have rated the stock with a hold rating and fifteen have given a buy rating to the stock.
+According to data from MarketBeat.com, the stock currently has a consensus rating of “Moderate Buy” and an average target price of $169.27.

-Darden Restaurants (NYSE:DRI – Get Free Report) last announced its quarterly earnings data on Friday, December 15th.
+Darden Restaurants (NYSE:DRI – Get Free Report) last released its quarterly earnings data on Friday, December 15th.
 The restaurant operator reported $1.84 earnings per share for the quarter, topping analysts’ consensus estimates of $1.74 by $0.10.
 The firm had revenue of $2.73 billion during the quarter, compared to analyst estimates of $2.74 billion.
-Darden Restaurants had a net margin of 9.13% and a return on equity of 47.87%.
-The business’s quarterly revenue was up 9.7% on a year-over-year basis.
-During the same period in the previous year, the business posted $1.52 EPS.
-On average, sell-side analysts forecast that Darden Restaurants, Inc. will post 8.77 earnings per share for the current fiscal year.
+Darden Restaurants had a return on equity of 47.87% and a net margin of 9.13%.
+The business’s quarterly revenue was up 9.7% compared to the same quarter last year.
+During the same quarter in the prior year, the company posted $1.52 earnings per share.
+Equities research analysts predict that Darden Restaurants, Inc. will post 8.77 earnings per share for the current year.

 Darden Restaurants Dividend Announcement

-The company also recently disclosed a quarterly dividend, which will be paid on Thursday, February 1st.
-Shareholders of record on Wednesday, January 10th will be given a dividend of $1.31 per share.
-This represents a $5.24 annualized dividend and a yield of 3.24%.
-Darden Restaurants’s payout ratio is 65.26%.
+The business also recently disclosed a quarterly dividend, which will be paid on Thursday, February 1st.
+Stockholders of record on Wednesday, January 10th will be issued a dividend of $1.31 per share.
+This represents a $5.24 annualized dividend and a dividend yield of 3.24%.
+Darden Restaurants’s dividend payout ratio (DPR) is currently 65.26%.

-In other Darden Restaurants news, Director Nana Mensah sold 1,219 shares of the stock in a transaction on Friday, September 29th.
-The stock was sold at an average price of $144.03, for a total value of $175,572.57.
-Following the sale, the director now owns 10 shares in the company, valued at $1,440.30.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
-In other Darden Restaurants news, insider Melvin John Martin sold 2,966 shares of Darden Restaurants stock in a transaction that occurred on Tuesday, October 3rd.
+In other news, SVP Susan M. Connelly sold 1,070 shares of the company’s stock in a transaction that occurred on Friday, October 20th.
+The shares were sold at an average price of $141.43, for a total value of $151,330.10.
+Following the transaction, the senior vice president now directly owns 8,253 shares in the company, valued at approximately $1,167,221.79.
+The sale was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
+In other news, insider Melvin John Martin sold 2,966 shares of Darden Restaurants stock in a transaction that occurred on Tuesday, October 3rd.
 The shares were sold at an average price of $139.62, for a total transaction of $414,112.92.
 Following the completion of the sale, the insider now directly owns 17,143 shares in the company, valued at approximately $2,393,505.66.
-The sale was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
-Also, Director Nana Mensah sold 1,219 shares of the business’s stock in a transaction on Friday, September 29th.
-The stock was sold at an average price of $144.03, for a total transaction of $175,572.57.
-Following the completion of the sale, the director now directly owns 10 shares of the company’s stock, valued at approximately $1,440.30.
+The transaction was disclosed in a legal filing with the SEC, which is available through this hyperlink.
+Also, SVP Susan M. Connelly sold 1,070 shares of the company’s stock in a transaction on Friday, October 20th.
+The shares were sold at an average price of $141.43, for a total value of $151,330.10.
+Following the completion of the sale, the senior vice president now owns 8,253 shares in the company, valued at $1,167,221.79.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders sold 5,255 shares of company stock worth $741,016.
-Insiders own 0.85% of the company’s stock.
+In the last ninety days, insiders sold 5,255 shares of company stock worth $741,016.
+Company insiders own 0.85% of the company’s stock.

 Hedge Funds Weigh In On Darden Restaurants